FAQs

 Q: What kind of Shabbat programming do you provide?

-A: There are three regular Friday night services in the Reform, Conservative and Orthodox traditions, all student led.
-Services are followed by a free communal dinner in the Smokler Center for Jewish Life, which draws 120-150 students each week (and not all Jewish!).
-Several times a semester, Hopkins Hillel hosts themed Shabbat dinners which tend to bring in a larger crowd.
+A: There are three regular Friday night services in the Reform, Conservative and Orthodox traditions.
+Services are followed by a free communal dinner in the Smokler Center for Jewish Life, which draws 80-100 students each week (and not all Jewish!).
 On Saturday mornings throughout the semester, we provide Orthodox services with lunch followed by Mincha, Seudah Shlishit, Ma’ariv, and Havdallah.

 Q: Is there a daily minyan?

 A: Yes, there are daily Orthodox services in the Beit Midrash (3rd Floor) of the Smokler Center for Jewish Life.
-Times for services may vary.
+Services usually start at the times listed here, but please contact Gabbai Ezra Greenberg for specific times if you are looking to come.
+We’d love to have you!

 Q: Is there a Kosher Meal Plan on campus?